vEnhance/1802/src/2dflux.typ

   Evaluate $int bf(F) dot dif bf(r)$ and $int bf(F) dot bf(n) dif s$.
 ]

-Here in both cases we have to bite the bullet.
+Here in both cases we have to bite the bullet --- none of our shortcuts apply.
-As before wse the parametrization
+As before we use the parametrization
 $ bf(r)(t) = vec(1+2t, 4+5t) quad 0 <= t <= 1 $
 with
 $ bf(r)'(t) = vec(2,5) quad 0 <= t <= 2pi. $